dokester/BayesicFitting/docs/manual.md

 A document about coding style adhered to by this project.

 + [References](./references.md)
-A list of external references for BayesisFitting.
+A list of external references for BayesicFitting.

 <a name="intro"></a>
 ## 1. Introduction